dandelion/dandelion-datatables/datatables-doc/src/site/markdown/migration.md

 ### Migrating from DataTables4j to Dandelion-datatables
 **Dandelion-datatables** is a continuation of the previous [DataTables4j](http://datatables4j.github.com/docs) project.
 For now, it's just a simple renaming (and also internal and transparent structure simplifications) but in a near future, we will inform you of features and services connected with Dandelion!

-At the moment, we just ask you to start migrating your apps from DataTables4j to Dandelion-datatables.
+At the moment, we just ask you to start migrating your apps from **DataTables4j** to **Dandelion-datatables**.
 As you will see in the following section, the workload is quite limited! :-)

 <br />
 #### Step 1 : update all your dependencies
 The following table lists the old and new dependencies.

 <table>